 The Namf_Communication_N1N2MessageTransfer contains the PDU Session ID allowing the AMF to know which access towards the UE to use.

+11a.
+SMF to AMF for non-3GPP access: Namf_Communication_N1N2MessageTransfer.
+This message is the same as the message defined in step 11.
+The Access Type is set to non-3GPP access.
+The following steps are defined in subclause 4.12.5 from step 2b to 8b.

 12. AMF to (R)AN: N2 PDU Session Request (N2 SM information, NAS message (PDU Session ID, N1 SM container (PDU Session Establishment Accept))).